⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs NEM

-A senior gold mining company with operations and projects in the United States, Brazil, Chile, Ghana, Mauritania, and Russia.
+A Canadian-based senior gold mining company with mines and projects in the United States, Brazil, Mauritania, Chile, and Ghana.

 1